National Security Law Journal

-The National Security Law Journal is a biannual student-edited law journal at George Mason University School of Law.
+The National Security Law Journal is a biannual student-edited law journal at George Mason University's Antonin Scalia Law School.
 The journal covers the field of national security law, including legal issues related to diplomacy, intelligence, homeland security, and the military.
+NSLJ serves as a forum for thought-provoking scholarly articles written by leading academics and experienced practitioners on current legal developments.
+The articles selected for publication each year promote a greater understanding of national security laws and precedent, serve as a catalyst for legal change and development, and provide a source of legal authority and analysis to the legal community.
 The first issue was released in March 2013.

 The journal accepts manuscripts throughout the year on its Scholastica website.
+Each publication issue features three to five pieces, including two to three “professional pieces” written by professors, judges, attorneys, or other practitioners, along with two or three student Notes or Comments.

 The journal was cited widely in national and international media in the summer of 2015 for publishing an article that shed light on controversial views held by a professor then teaching at the U.S. Military Academy.

+The National Security Law Journal also holds at least one symposium each year that highlights and examines emerging issues in national security law.
+Previous symposium topics have included digital currency, election security, Russia-Ukraine crisis, sanctions, and drone surveillance.

 Events

 On April 2, 2013, the journal hosted a symposium on cybersecurity with Michael V. Hayden, former director of the National Security Agency and Central Intelligence Agency; Suzanne E. Spaulding, Deputy Under Secretary for the National Protection and Programs Directorate at the U.S. Department of Homeland Security; and Ronald D. Lee, partner at Arnold & Porter and former General Counsel, National Security Agency.